 Had this landlord used an experienced commercial real estate litigator to draft his lease, he never would have had this problem, and instead he’d have a consistent cash flow from the wireless carrier at that point.
 Instead, he was sitting by the phone, already tens of thousands of dollars in the hole in attorney fees waiting for the call as to how a judge was going to interpret his lease.

-We’ve resolved many of these Yellowstone Injunction cases over the years, and fortunately, we were able to get this landlord the result he needed, but the case could have easily gone the other way, and the litigation cost to this landlord was exponentially greater than it would have been had he hired an experienced commercial real estate attorney to draft his lease to begin with.
+We’ve resolved many of these Yellowstone Injunction cases over the years.
+Fortunately, we were able to get this landlord the result he needed, but the case could have easily gone the other way, and the litigation cost to this landlord was exponentially greater than it would have been had he hired an experienced commercial real estate attorney to draft his lease to begin with.
 These were costly lessons.

-Getting tenants back in line in situations like this is not easy, but we do it all the time.
+Getting tenants back in line is not easy, but we do it all the time.
 We’ve successfully fought for our clients through commercial landlord-tenant litigation for years.
 We’ve given our clients their best chance at success when these real estate disputes arise, and we still do, but fighting is not cheap.
 On the other hand, preventative measures are a bargain.

 Contact a Commercial Real Estate Attorney

-We’ve drafted and negotiated commercial leases over the years that have given our clients the upper hand in situations like this or helped them avoid these problems altogether.
+We’ve drafted and negotiated commercial leases over the years that have given our clients the upper hand in situations like this.
+Furthermore, we have helped them avoid these problems altogether.
 Our commercial leases are built term-by-term on actual litigated cases.
 Our provisions are battle tested.
 When it all could turn on the meaning of a few words, what kind of lease would you want to have?

 Please give us a call if you need help with a commercial lease issue.